 My husband and I started traveling with our son when he was 6 months old and my sister when she was a teenager.
 After getting the hang of family travel, we invited our nieces and nephew to join us.
-Now the boys are 6 years old and the girls are 5, and we have traveled to about 29 countries so far.
+We have traveled to nearly 30 countries so far.

 Check passports as soon as possible.
-Everyone will need one so apply if you’re even thinking about a trip.
-Here’s what to do if your expedited passport doesn’t arrive in time.
-And here’s a list of mistakes not to make when applying for your child’s first passport.
+Everyone will need one, so apply if you’re even thinking about a trip.
+Here’s a list of mistakes not to make when applying for your child’s first passport.

 We took the kids to Paris on a surprise trip, and seeing the Eiffel Tower light up at night was magical for them.

 We also stopped at Disneyland Paris, which we all enjoyed.
 Disneyland Paris is smaller than the Disneyland theme park in California and

 The teenager with us this trip loved the Louvre Museum.
 She said it felt like she was in history class, but actually seeing it all in person.
 Her favorite piece of art was the Mona Lisa.
 She couldn’t wait to get back and share her experience with her entire class.

 One of the kids’ favorite museums is Cité des Sciences et de l’Industrie.
 It is geared for young children and offers plenty of interactive activities to keep them busy.